nikitavoloboev/data/focusing/rules.md

 - Share everything I know and made.
 - Submit bugs and feature requests (Twitter or email (most often) with feedback assistant (for Apple)).

+## News

+- Reduce noise.
+Only follow high signal people & content I am interested in.
+- Have max 2 level of separation for filtering. (i.e. Follows / Other lists on Twitter).
+Filter aggressively for high signal.

 ## Compassion

 - Value each animal’s life as equal to that of my own.
 Don't eat or hurt anyone.